launchdarkly/js-core/packages/sdk/react-native/README.md

 yarn && yarn ios-go
 ```

+## Privacy manifest

+Please use the [privacy manifest](https://github.com/launchdarkly/ios-client-sdk/blob/v9/LaunchDarkly/LaunchDarkly/PrivacyInfo.xcprivacy) included in the LaunchDarkly iOS Client SDK.

+At WWDC23, Apple introduced the concept of Privacy Manifests.
+The privacy manifest included with the LaunchDarkly iOS Client SDK describes our data usage with respect to the minimum case of data collection.
+You will have to update your own privacy manifest if you choose to collect more data in your implementation than the minimum for our SDK to function.

+To learn more about Privacy Manifests, please refer to [Apple Developer Documention.](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests).

+To learn more about Privacy Manifests specifically in terms of react-native, please refer to this [discussion](https://github.com/react-native-community/discussions-and-proposals/discussions/776).

 ## Verifying SDK build provenance with the SLSA framework

 LaunchDarkly uses the [SLSA framework](https://slsa.dev/spec/v1.0/about) (Supply-chain Levels for Software Artifacts) to help developers make their supply chain more secure by ensuring the authenticity and build integrity of our published SDK packages.
 To learn more, see the [provenance guide](PROVENANCE.md).